BOLUF16/ETL_PIPELINE/README.md

 Overview
 ========

  A weather ETL (Extract, Transform, Load) pipeline built using Apache Airflow.
 The purpose of this pipeline is to fetch weather data for Lagos, Nigeria, transform it, and load it into a PostgreSQL database for storage and analysis.
-Here’s an overview of the project.

 Project Contents
 ================